stat545ubc-2021/functionsflayusuf/README.md

 ### Objectives

-The goals of this project were:
+The goals of this assignment were:

 - To make a function
 - Document a function